Michael Paulin achieves successful resolution of Code of Practice 9 investigation - May 2023

 His employment practice involves a diverse range of employment status cases, as well as complex and multi-week whistleblowing and discrimination claims.

 Michael is instructed regularly by entrepreneurs, corporates, small and medium sized accounting firms, as well as government agencies.
+He also accepts instruction via direct access in suitable cases.

 He also has substantial experience advising and representing businesses in quasi-criminal tax matters, including information requests and Code of Practice 9 enquiries.